Skip to content

 The Expander helper lets you hide and show a block of content under a clickable header.
 It is useful for optional settings, advanced parameters, explanations, or details that should not be visible by default.

 mr.Expander() returns an output area, so you can write content into it using a with block.
+On rerun, reused expander content is cleared by default so it shows the latest execution result.

 You can check the Expander widget directly in this interactive example: